Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 <FeedItems />
 ```

-You should replace the content of the main page with your own - this is not difficult to do since it uses the `mdx` format (close to markdown).
+You should replace the content of the main page with your own.

 Pay attention to these components: